KTH/devops-course/grading-criteria.md

 | Communication | Timing | Demo duration is between 6:30–7:30 minutes (hard limit). | Mandatory |

-To pass, you must have at least 7 "yes".
+To pass, you must meet all mandatory requirements and have at least 6 'yes'.

 ## Scientific Papers